tomaszkiewicz/prometheus-alertmanager-cloudwatch-webhook/README.md

 The webhook is invoked by DeadMansSwitch alert from Prometheus and on every invocation it updates a metric in CloudWatch.
 You can use that metric to setup Cloudwatch Alert and get notified when Prometheus alerting pipeline is not healthy.

+This project can also create multiple Cloudwatch Alerts.
+It uses the alert name from the Alertmanager webhook as the metric name.

 You can find more information [in this blog post](https://luktom.net/en/e1629-monitoring-prometheus-alerting-pipeline-health-using-cloudwatch).

 # Requirements